Luke-Nicklin/rpsls/README.md

     * The structure of the Website was developed using HTML as the main language.
 * CSS
     * The Website was styled using custom CSS in an external file.
+* JavaScript
+    * The interactivity was created using JavaScript in an external file.
-* Gitpod
+* Visual Studio Code
-    * The website was developed using Gitpod IDE
+    * The website was developed using the Visual Studio Code text editor.
 * GitHub
     * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git
     * Used to commit and push code during the development opf the Website
 * Font Awesome
     * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
-* Tinyjpg
-    * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-converter/
 * Figma